-Although video conferencing is a highly competitive and rapidly changing market, there is still a lack of highly protected and customized video conferencing solutions like Zoom.
+Although the video conferencing market is saturated, there is still room for highly protected and customized video conferencing solutions.
 That’s why many businesses consider developing software tailored to their industry and customers.

-Building your own video conferencing system means you need to:
+Building an app like Zoom means you need to:

-- equip it with advanced video conferencing features to ensure a positive user experience
+- equip it with a robust set of video conferencing features to ensure a positive user experience

 - protect data with cybersecurity mechanisms requested by customers or required for compliance with industry regulations and standards